argumentcomputer/lurk-beta/README.md

 # Proofs

 Integration with backend proving systems and tooling for proof generation are both still very early.
-Performance and user experience are poor, but simple examples can be found in the [fcomm example directory](fcomm/README.md).
+Performance and user experience still have room for significant optimization and improvement, but simple examples can be found in the [fcomm example directory](fcomm/README.md).

 # Backends
 - Nova is Lurk's officially-supported backend.
 It uses the [Nova proving system](https://github.com/microsoft/Nova) and the Pasta Curves.